Food Allergy And Packaged Foods

 • Have the same size font as other text.

-Some other important changes under the new PEAL law include:
+Some other important changes under the PEAL law include:

-• The name of the specific tree nut (almond, Brazil nut, cashew, hazelnut, macadamia, pecan, pine nut, pistachio and walnut) must be included in the ingredients list and in the summary statement.
+• The name of the specific tree nut (almond, Brazil nut, cashew, hazelnut, macadamia, pecan, pine nut, pistachio and walnut) to be included in the ingredients list and summary statement.

-• The specific name of the cereal must be stated in the ingredients list as either wheat, barley, oats or rye.
+• The specific name of the cereal to be stated in the ingredients list and summary statement as either wheat, barley, oats or rye.
 Where wheat is present, it must also be included in the summary statement.

 • ‘Gluten’ must appear in the summary statements whenever gluten from wheat, rye, oats or barley (or their hybrids) is present.
 The term ‘Cereals containing gluten’ cannot be used.

-• Fish, crustacea and mollusc must be separately declared in both the ingredients list and summary statement.
+• Fish, crustacea and mollusc must be separately declared in both the ingredients list and summary statements.

 While the transition to new labelling laws is taking place, make sure you check the packaging carefully because plain English names may not have been used yet.

-More information about the Food Standards Code is available from the FSANZ website.
+More information about the Food Standards Code is available from the FSANZ website: Food Standards Code.

 Confused about wheat and gluten?